Large values of cusp forms on GL(n): Statement of results

 \end{cor}

-We may express the latter statement of the corollary as saying that for $n\ge 6$, Hecke cusp forms on $\Gamma\backslash S_n$ achieve their maximum in the cusp, not in the bulk.
-We conjecture this to be true for all $n\ge 2$.
-It holds for $n=5$ by combining Theorem~\ref{th:gln} with the recent upper bound of Blomer-Maga~\cite{Blomer-Maga:gln} and Marshall~\cite{Marshall:supnorm}.

 The exceedingly large values of cusp forms in Theorem \ref{th:gln} can be viewed as the semiclassical expression of a result of Kleinbock-Margulis~\cite{KM99}, according to which almost all geodesics penetrate the cusp at logarithmic speed $1/{\rm ht}(G)$.
 This reflects the small volume carried by the cusps, creating a bottleneck phenomenon as standing waves transition from an oscillatory to a decay regime.
-Finally we also would like to mention the result of~\cite{Miller02} that for $\Gamma=\GL_n(\Z)$, the first eigenvalue satisfies $\lambda\ge (n^3-n)/24$ which also exhibits a cubic growth in $n$.

-We emphasize that the the lower bounds of Theorem \ref{th:gln} are of a very different nature than those of Rudnick-Sarnak \cite{RuSa}, Mili\'cevi\'c \cite{Milicevic}, or Lapid-Offen \cite{Lapid-Offen}, all of which show power growth of sup norms of Hecke eigenfunctions.
+We emphasize that the lower bounds of Theorem \ref{th:gln} are of a very different nature than those of Rudnick-Sarnak \cite{RuSa}, Mili\'cevi\'c \cite{Milicevic}, or Lapid-Offen \cite{Lapid-Offen}, all of which show power growth of sup norms of certain special Hecke--Maass forms.
 These latter results stem from the functorial (in the sense of Langlands) origin of these eigenfunctions, and their proofs involve compact periods.
-The behavior of such eigenfunctions in the cusp is thus not reflected in these bounds.
+The large values of such special eigenfunctions occur in bounded subset of $\Gamma \backslash S$, and the behavior in the cusp is thus not reflected in these bounds.